-- What's the mental distance between a handheld vs Linux, command line, remote, shared, batch computing? - Installing software - Handheld: Tap 3 times. - Large scale: EasyBuild or Spack if you're lucky, configure/make with lots of dependencies if you're unlucky, bizarre random weirdness in practice. - Is it realistic to expect all of our users to be able to do this? - Installing storage - Handheld: Buy a card for \$10-50, pop it into the slot, the OS automatically recognizes it and starts using it. - Large scale: RFP, bid evaluation, configuration, purchase, deployment, maintenance, expansion, decommissioning.
+- What's the mental distance between a handheld vs Linux, command line, remote, shared, batch computing? - Installing software - Handheld: Tap 3 times. - Large scale: EasyBuild or Spack if you're lucky, configure/make with lots of dependencies if you're unlucky, bizarre random weirdness in practice. - Is it realistic to expect all of our users to be able to do this? - Installing storage - Handheld: Buy a card for \$10-50, pop it into the slot, the OS automatically recognizes it and starts using it or get new phone! - Large scale: RFP, bid evaluation, configuration, purchase, deployment, maintenance, expansion, decommissioning several months.